 Who Is Stephen Colbert?

 After joining Chicago’s Second City comedy troupe, Stephen Colbert met comedians Amy Sedaris and Paul Dinello, and together they created and starred in both Exit 57 and Strangers with Candy.
-In 1997, Colbert began appearing in episodes of The Daily Show.
-In 2005, he was given his own spin-off show, The Colbert Report.
-He published I Am America (And So Can You!) in 2007.
-In 2014, it was announced that Colbert would replace David Letterman as host of CBS' The Late Show.
+Colbert began appearing as a correspondent on The Daily Show in 1997, leading to the creation of his own showcase, The Colbert Report, in 2005.
+In 2015, the comedian took over as host of CBS' The Late Show.

 Colbert found a way to express himself through acting, which he did in several school plays at Charleston's Episcopal Porter-Gaud School.
 He later enrolled at Hampden-Sydney College of Virginia with the intention of becoming a philosophy major, but it wasn’t long before he reconsidered and transferred to Northwestern University, enrolling as a theater major.